ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/intro-to-lora.md

 ### Importing the demo application

 Mbed comes with [tools](../build-tools/index.html) which you can use to build applications.
-In this tutorial, we are going to use Keil Studio, Arm's zero-installation web IDE.
+In this tutorial, we are going to use , Arm's zero-installation web IDE.

-1. Go to [studio.keil.arm.com](https://studio.keil.arm.com/auth/login/) and log into Keil Studio using your Arm or Mbed account.
+1. Go to [studio.keil.arm.com](https://studio.keil.arm.com/auth/login/) and log into Keil Studio Cloud using your Arm or Mbed account.
 If you do not have an Arm or Mbed account, sign up from the login page.
 1. Open a new browser window and go to [mbed-os-example-lorawan](https://github.com/ARMmbed/mbed-os-example-lorawan).
 1. Copy the URL of the example project.
-1. In Keil Studio, select **File** > **Clone**.
+1. In Keil Studio Cloud, select **File** > **Clone**.
     The **Clone** dialog box displays.
 1. Paste the URL and click **Add project**.
-    Keil Studio clones the project with the version of Mbed OS it was originally created with.
+    Keil Studio Cloud clones the project with the version of Mbed OS it was originally created with.
 The project is set as the active project by default.

 ### Setting keys

-In Keil Studio:
+In Keil Studio Cloud:

 1. Open the `mbed_app.json` file.
 This file contains the configuration for the application and holds the authentication keys.
 1. If you have a SX1272 or SX1276 **shield** (not if you have a module), set your radio type under `lora-radio`.